Oppositions in a line segment: Defining oppositions in a line segment

 \\

-It is argued that the above square can be reduced to a simpler structure, that is, a line segment of integers.\footnote{\emph{Simpler} in the sense that it requires only one dimension.} To show how to realize this reduction is the first main \emph{construction} developed here.
+I argue that the above two-dimensional square can be reduced to a simple one-dimensional structure, that is, a line segment of integers.\footnote{\emph{Simple} in the sense that it requires only one dimension.} To show how to build this reduction is the \emph{first construction} suggested here.